Albert Ingalls- Vice President of New York Central Railroad

 In July and August, the Ingalls went to Saratoga, New York, traveling by private railroad car.

-Albert exhibited a democratic spirit and genial personality and an admirable mixture of culture, quick-wittedness, broad interests, and robust energy.
-He died on August 8, 1943, in Hot Springs Virginia.
-Jane died on March 30, 1962.
-Both are buried in Warm Springs Cemetery in Warm Springs, Virginia.
+Albert exhibited a democratic spirit and genial personality, plus a mixture of culture, quick-wittedness, broad interests, and robust energy.
+He died on August 8, 1943, in Hot Springs, Virginia.
+Jane died on March 30, 1962, and buried alongside Albert in Warm Springs Cemetery in Warm Springs, Virginia.